jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 If you don't have time to properly learn Japanese, just focus on these key phrases.
 They'll take you far.

-1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - Seriously, learn "Sumimasen".
-You'll use it constantly.
-This is your Swiss Army Knife!
-It means "excuse me" or "sorry".
-Use it to get someone's attention, apologize lightly, or navigate a crowded space.
+1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - You'll use this the most.
+It's a great way to get someone's attention in a shop or store as well as if you need to squeeze by someone on a crowded train.
+Think of it like "excuse me" in English.
-2. **[Arigato Gozaimasu](https://www.youtube.com/watch?v=wYPEdMdyMLg)** - A polite "thank you".
-Perfect for interacting with shop staff or restaurant servers.
+2. **[Arigato Gozaimasu](https://www.youtube.com/watch?v=wYPEdMdyMLg)** - A polite "thank you."
+Use this with staff at shops and restaurants.
-3. **[Onegaishimasu](https://www.youtube.com/watch?v=GUgfrtPTBGo)** - A more formal "please".
-Especially useful when ordering food.
-Just point to an item on the menu and say, "onegaishimasu".
+3. **[Onegaishimasu](https://www.youtube.com/watch?v=GUgfrtPTBGo)** - "Please."
+If you're ordering food, just point at the menu and say this.

 ## Your Phone: Your Best Friend in Tokyo

 ![Yoda with caption "learn to use your phone you must"](learn%20to%20use%20your%20phone.webp)

-Having a smart phone with data makes planning and getting around Tokyo so much easier.
-With the right apps, you can make the most of your trip, stay in touch with the people who matter most, and even find great food recommendations.
+A working data connection is a big quality-of-life upgrade.
+Relying on your phone for navigation and translation can make a trip much easier.

 ### Essential Apps